 ADEQUACY OF INTERNAL FINANCIAL CONTROLS WITH REFERENCE TO THE FINANCIAL STATEMENTS

-The Directors confirm that the Internal Financial Control (IFC) are adequate withrespect to the operations of the Company.
-A report of Auditors pursuant to Section143(3)(i) of the Companies Act 2013 certifying the adequacy of Internal Financial Controlis annexed with the Auditors Report.
+The Directors confirm that the Internal Financial Control (IFC) systems are adequatewith respect to the operations of the Company.
+The report of Auditors pursuant to Section143(3)(i) of the Companies Act 2013 certifying the adequacy of Internal Financial Controlis annexed with the Auditors Report.

-The report of the Secretarial Auditors for the financial year 2016-17 is annexed as AnnexureF to this Report.
+The report of the Auditors for the financial year 2019-20 is annexed as AnnexureF to this Report.

 HUMAN RESOURCES AND INDUSTRIAL RELATIONS

 The Company has been continuously focusing its attention on nurturing the talent of itsemployees by recognizing their performance and creating enough opportunities for theirgrowth in the Company.

 This has ensured to retain talent within the organization.